Maximum residue levels for thiabendazole

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to reduce the maximum residue levels (MRLs) for thiabendazole on avocados and papayas (G/SPS/N/EU/697).
-This follows reductions to the MRLs for this substance on mangoes and animal products, that have applied since September 2023.
+The European Commission is reducing the maximum residue levels (MRLs) for thiabendazole on avocados and papayas.
+This follows earlier reductions to the MRLs for this substance on mangoes and animal products, which have applied since September 2023.

 Impacted Products